 Injured?
 We’re Here for You

-Reach out to the Law Offices of Howard Craig Kornberg and our Los Angeles truck accident attorney if you have been seriously injured in an accident involving a big rig, tractor-trailer, or semi.
+Reach out to the Law Offices of Howard Craig Kornberg and our Los Angeles attorney if you have been seriously injured in an accident involving a big rig, tractor-trailer, or semi.
 Our compassionate team is waiting to hear from you.
 Call 310-997-0904 to set up your free case evaluation.